Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In Missouri, you can find mozarkite, agates, geodes, quartz, pyrite, chert, jasper, opal, jasper, chalcedony, smithsonite, sphalerite, and various other minerals, and gemstones.
-The best rockhounding locations are in the northwestern, northeastern, southwestern, and southeastern parts of the state.
+The best rockhounding locations are in the state’s northwestern, northeastern, southwestern, and southeastern parts.

-If you are interested in checking out the best rockhounding book about rockhounding in Missouri you can find it by clicking here (Amazon link).
+If you want to check out the best book about rockhounding in Missouri, you can find it by clicking here (Amazon link).

 Best Rockhounding Sites in Missouri